akshaykamkhalia/Research_paper/README.txt

 We concluded that DNN can be implemented to reduce the footprint size and seamless operation on mobile devices and enable offline use of speech synthesis applications.

+THIS PAPER WAS PRESENTED AT THE ICSISCET'2023 AND ACCEPTED TO BE PUBLISHED AT ALGORITHMS FOR INTELLIGENT SYSTEMS----- A SPRINGER JOURNAL